Yashraj49/Yashraj49/README.md

 Welcome to my GitHub!
 I am Yashraj Jadhav.
-I am currently in my Sophomore year pursuing bachelors in computer Science.
+I am currently in my pre-final year pursuing bachelors in computer Science.
 I am a rookie open-source enthusiast looking to contribute value to projects around the world Experienced learning by doing first-hand.

 <!-- Here are some ideas to get you started: -->